Is your child frequently showing intense signs of fear during their sleep? Are you growing concerned it’s more than regular nightmares?

 Nightmares Versus Night Terrors

-On the surface, nightmares and night terrors may seem very similar and can stump parents for months before realizing how deep the problem really is for their toddler.
+On the surface, nightmares and night terrors may seem very similar and can stump parents for months before realizing how deep the problem really is for their child.

 Both nightmares and night terrors trigger a reaction of fear from your child.
 In a nightmare, your child will typically wake up on their own, or be easily woken by you.
 A night terror is the opposite of this, keeping your baby stuck in this panic for up to an hour at a time.